Interpreting Buddhist Deity Ksitigarbha

 After the Tang Dynasty, Ksitigrabha has become increasingly depicted as a monk, carrying rosaries and staff.
 Ksitigrabha’s full name in Chinese script is the Bodhisattva Dizang of the Great Vow, which is also pronounced as Dayuan Dizang Pusa in Mandarin Chinese, and Daigan Jizo Bosatsu in Japanese.
 Because of the important role, shrines to Kṣitigarbha often occupy a central role in any Oriental Mahayana temples.

-Previously, we learn about the life of Ksitigarbh, the iconography of Ksitigarbha, about Ksitigarbha’s different forms, and about East Asian Mahayana Buddhism and Ksitigarbha. now, we are going to learn about the great vows of Ksitigarbha bodhisattva.
+Previously, we learn about the life of Ksitigarbh, the iconography of Ksitigarbha, about Ksitigarbha’s different forms, and about East Asian Mahayana Buddhism and Ksitigarbha. now, we are going to learn about the great of Ksitigarbha bodhisattva.

 The Great Vows of Ksitigarbha Bodhisattva